-Intelligent Automation for Structured Data Extraction from PDF documents.

-Authors: Hrachya Amirjanyan1,2, Ph.D., Shahane Eksuzyan1, Ph.D., Sedrak Vardanyan1,3, Ph.D. & Raj Ramesh, Ph.D.1

-1DataFoundry Labs LLC, 2 Armenian State University of Economics, 3 Yerevan State University
+Checkbox_Detection_Retinanet

 Abstract

 In most industries and organizations, a large part of organizational knowledge resides in documents, but these documents are in unstructured form.
 Extracting data from such documents has been difficult.
 One of those industries is the life sciences, and one of the major processes in life sciences is to bring a drug to market with safety and efficacy.